-Pro tip: Posting your goals where you will see them every day is a great way to stay mindful of them and your progress.
+Pro tip: Post your goals where you will see them every day.
+It’s a great way to stay mindful of them and your progress.
 I always made myself a sign to hang on the shelf above my desk with my goal GPA for the semester.
-That way I had a physical reminder to look at every day, and I got to craft something fun!
+That way I had a physical reminder to look at every day, and I also got to craft something fun!

 2. Create your perfect study space